Treatment options for an anxious, suicidal patient with a history of Lyme disease

 • Loss of appetite and weight loss

-Despite treatment with antidepressants and anti-anxiety medications, his symptoms persisted.
+Despite treatment with psychiatric medications, his symptoms persisted.

 History of Lyme Disease

-The patient had a history of Lyme disease two years earlier, following a tick bite and flu-like illness.
+The patient had been diagnosed with Lyme disease two years earlier following a tick bite and flu-like illness.

-Although initial treatment with doxycycline was completed, he continued to experience anxiety and neuromuscular symptoms.
+Although he completed antibiotic therapy, he continued to experience anxiety and neurologic symptoms.

 Persistent Symptoms and Psychiatric Admission

-The patient was admitted for inpatient psychiatric care due to worsening depression and suicidal thoughts.
+The patient required inpatient psychiatric care due to worsening depression and suicidal thoughts.

 • Fatigue and weakness